 The world famous AuSable and Manistee Rivers have a slow current, crystal clear water and no rocks or rapids, just an easy 3-5 mile per hour current.
 Canoeing or kayaking through beautiful forests of pine, birch and cedar on rivers perfect for beginners, couples, families or large groups is the ideal way to enjoy a warm summer day or to view magnificent fall colors.
 Catch an occasional glimpse of deer, mink, blue heron, several species of ducks, and other birds and wildlife.
 Enjoy trips with swimming, fishing, and picnicking.
 Kayaks are available for a unique outdoor experience.
 Trips range in length from 2 1/2 hours to several days.

 - Operating a watercraft while intoxicated is illegal.

 - Please: No more than one six pack of beer per canoe.

-Hard liquor, kegs, party balls, glass containers and styrofoam coolers are prohibited.
+- Hard liquor, jello shots, kegs, party balls, glass containers and styrofoam coolers are prohibited.

 - Maintain your partying within reasonable limits.

 - Keep the river clean.
 Littering is punishable by a fine of up to $400.